Tid Bits

 which generates an additional:

-This is just one example of how will make your code simpler to write, read,
+will make your code simpler to write, read,

 and maintain.
 Come back next week for another